Municipal Services

 For driveways and approaches that are not part of a subdivision request, please submit an Entrance Permit Application (PDF).
 The completed application form can be returned to:

-All new and upgraded approaches locations must be inspected by the Municipality in advance and at the completion stage to ensure that municipal standards are followed.
+All new and upgraded approach locations must be inspected by the Municipality in advance and at the completion stage to ensure that municipal standards are followed.

 The public road allowance is a shared space used to deliver services and public utilities while allowing controlled access to adjacent properties.
-Callander is required to coordinate activities to ensure public safety, reduce public impact and protect Municipal assets from damage and reduce liability.
-Therefore, all homeowners, contractors and businesses doing work or other activities which require temporary occupancy of a municipal road, sidewalk, boulevard or right-of-way beyond its intended use require prior municipal knowledge and approval.
+Callander is required to coordinate activities to ensure public safety, reduce public impact and protect Municipal assets from damage, and reduce liability.
+Therefore, all homeowners, contractors, and businesses doing work or other activities that require temporary occupancy of a municipal road, sidewalk, boulevard, or right-of-way beyond its intended use require prior municipal knowledge and approval.

-It is the responsibility of any resident, business or contractor to apply for a road occupancy permit prior to occupancy.
+It is the responsibility of any resident, business, or contractor to apply for a road occupancy permit before occupancy.

 These activities include: